BJP's Manoj Tiwari alleges 'scam' in classroom construction in Delhi schools, demands CBI probe | Politics

 The matter should be handed over to the Criminal Bureau of Investigation (CBI), he added.

+Tiwari said the AAP government is like a ''Choron Ki Barat'' (band of thieves) headed by Arvind Kejriwal, and alleged ''scams'' in different departments of Delhi government.

 Delhi BJP secretary Harish Khurana said the time has come that those responsible for the ''scam'' be put behind the bars.
-No immediate reaction was available from the Delhi government or the ruling Aam Aadmi Party over Tiwari's allegations.
+The AAP charged that the BJP is against quality education for the children of the country. ''The BJP is using its power every day to try to stop the good education that children in Delhi are receiving,'' the party said.

+No matter what happens, Delhi will continue to have a world-class education system of government schools, the AAP said in a statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)